-As enterprises scramble for some semblance of control over all the smartphones and tablets employees are bringing to work, their options for protecting against mobile device security risks
+As enterprises scramble for some semblance of control over all the smartphones and tablets employees are bringing to work, their options for protecting against mobile device security risks are expanding into the security SaaS realm.

 IBM recently announced a cloud-based service that the company said will help enterprises mitigate the risk of personally owned devices accessing sensitive corporate information.
 The new IBM service is designed to enforce corporate policies on a variety of mobile devices, help track down a lost device, secure data if a device is lost or stolen, protect against malware and monitor user activity.